fxnn/deadbox/README.md

 As for a worker entry, at least the following information need to be contained.

-* The worker's unique identification.
+* The Workers unique identification, which should be the Workers key fingerprint.
-* A timestamp, after which the worker may be regarded as outdated and removed.
+* A timestamp, after which the Worker may be regarded as outdated and removed.
+  The timestamp must be in the future.
+  The Drop might apply a smaller timeout than requested.
-* The request types supported by the worker, given as URN.
+* The request types supported by the Worker, given as URN.
-* The worker's public key, used to encrypt the requests.
+* The Workers public key, used to encrypt the requests.

 As for a queue entry, which is a request, at least the following information need to be contained.

-* The request's unique identification.
+* The requests unique identification.
 * A timestamp, after which the request may be regarded as outdated and removed.
+  The Drop might apply a smaller timeout than requested.
 * The request type, given as URN.
+  The request type should be contained in the list of supported request types as provided by the Worker.
 * The request payload.
 * If we want to apply routing over multiple hops, we might also need a unique identifier of the originating drop, and possibly an ordered list of all